Effects of the gravity on maintenance of muscle mass in zebrafish (Zebrafish Muscle ) - 08.27.15

 The research team will also investigate the effect of the microgravity on muscle mass and fiber morphology, and on morphology and intensity of GFP of the transgenic zebrafish.
 Second, the team investigates the expression of mRNAs and proteins in skeletal muscle, and tendon-like cells, after the exposure of zebrafish to microgravity.
 The team then examines which growth factors are involved in the sensitivity to gravity.
 Among growth factors that are known to be involved in the increase of muscle mass, the research focuses on growth factors that increase by physical exercise.
 This should help to clarify whether physical exercise and anti-gravity reaction share common growth factor signaling events, or not, through these experiments.

-Results from the investigation provides insight into the molecular changes that cause muscles to atrophy in microgravity.
+Results from this investigation can provide insight into the molecular changes that cause muscles to atrophy in microgravity.
 Understanding the chemical signals, proteins and other cellular activity involved in muscle atrophy could help researchers develop countermeasures to keep astronauts physically strong in space during long-duration missions.

-Results from Zebrafish Muscle investigations could identify the molecular changes involved in muscle atrophy, which could lead to new drugs or treatments for weakened muscles.
+Results from the Zebrafish Muscle investigation could identify the molecular changes involved in muscle atrophy, which could lead to the synthesis of new drugs or treatments for weakened muscles.
 The research could benefit patients on extended bed rest or those with limited mobility.

 Eighteen zebrafish are launched, and the 1.5 month experiment is started using the Aquatic Habitat (twelve zebrafish).
-Fourteen zebrafish will be chemically fixed.
-Four zebrafish will be returned alive to ground.
+Fourteen zebrafish are to be chemically fixed for return to Earth, while four zebrafish are returned alive to ground.